(All fields required)

 conducts clinical research studies on the challenges women face related to successful breastfeeding.
 Dr. Geraghty’s current research focuses on the influence of breast milk expression on maternal and child outcomes.

 Sheela R. Geraghty, MD, is a general pediatrician and lactation consultant.
-Dr. Geraghty is the medical director for the Cincinnati Children’s Center for Breastfeeding Medicine.
+Dr. Geraghty is the medical director for the Cincinnati Children’s Breastfeeding Medicine Clinic.
 Dr. Geraghty’s research and clinical practice focuses on barriers to successful breastfeeding.

 Geraghty SR, Saluja K, Merchant M. Breastfeeding Disparities: Challenges and Solutions.
 Infant, Child, & Adolescent Nutrition.
 2012;4(4):207-214.

-Craig H. Gosdin, MD, MSHA Medical Director, Hospital Medicine, Liberty Campus
+Craig H. Gosdin, MD, MSHA Medical Director, Division of Hospital Medicine, Liberty Campus

 has research interests that include hospitalist workforce issues, identification of best practices and financial sustainability of hospitalist programs, and cost effectiveness.